If our resources have blessed you, please share them.

 Sin, Sorry, and Saved

-Children certainly learn quickly what it is to do wrong.
-They hear “no-no” from the first time they reach for something they aren’t supposed to have.
-They also learn what it is to do good when they receive smiles and praises from family and friends.
-The difference between doing good or doing bad is quickly learned, and so also is the remedy for bad behavior.
+Children learn quickly what it means to do wrong.
+They hear “no-no” the first time they reach for something they shouldn’t have, and they learn what it means to do good when they receive smiles and praise from family and friends.
+The difference between good behavior and bad behavior is quickly learned, and so is the remedy for bad behavior.

 “I’m Sorry” Repentance